DiscipleTools/disciple-tools-prayer-campaigns/README.md

 ## Purpose

 At the root of all movements you find extra-ordinary prayer.
-Adding this module to your disciple tools system, allows you to publish a prayer subscriptions form with the supporting management tools for subscribers through email magic links.
+Adding this module to your Disciple.Tools system, allows you to publish a prayer subscriptions form with the supporting management tools for subscribers through email magic links.

 ## Usage